Tire Replacement Research

 When is it Time For a Tire Replacement?

-The best way to know whether or not it’s time to buy new tires for your vehicle is to have them inspected by a trained professional, but there are many ways to check yourself.
 To meet legal safety standards, a tire’s tread needs to be a least 2/32” deep.
 If the tires do not meet the 2/32” standard or are close to not meeting it, you should replace your tires.
 Tires should also be free of sidewall damage and irregular wear for optimal performance and safety.
+The best way to know whether or not it’s time to buy new tires for your vehicle is to have them inspected by a trained professional.

-You can check your tires on your own through a visual inspection.
-Start with the tread — the grooves around the tire that make contact with the road surface.
+When performing your own visual inspection, start with the tread — the grooves around the tire that make contact with the road surface.
 Make sure the tire tread is deep enough and that it’s worn evenly all the way around without any irregularities.
 All DOT-regulated tires feature built-in treadwear indicators called “wear bars” that will help you see when the tread is getting low.
 These indicators can be found in various places throughout the tread and will appear when the tread is worn to one-sixteenth of an inch.
+Perform the penny test in multiple areas on each tire.
 You should also examine the sidewall of each tire to ensure there is no visible damage.

 Once you know it’s time to buy tires, the next question you’ll need to answer is what size tires are correct for your vehicle.
 You can find this information in a few different places: on a placard inside your car’s doorjamb or gas tank hatch, in your owner’s manual, or on the sidewall of your current tires.
 If you’re unsure of how to read tire measurements from your tire walls, this article walks you through the steps.